dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

 All knowledge and information is will degrade over time.
 Most worldly knowledge is nothing without a mind to host it.
 Therefore, if the system of developing/spreading knowledge doesn't include a system of perpetuating its distribution, then it will be impermanent.
-In particular, if the system doesn't have some means of handling times of poor distribution/dispersability of knowledge, then it will almost certainly fail.
-This is because it can't handle the inevitable event where it's nearly eliminated.
+The system becomes particularly vulnerable when it doesn't recovery mechanisms for handling distribution, dispersion, and reconstruction of knowledge.
+When the system can't handle inevitable events where it's nearly eliminated, it will almost certainly be overtaken by another belief system at some point.

+Regardless of whether the belief system is religious or secular, people need them.
+People prefer belief systems that accompany social institutions that exhibit strong influences on their surroundings.
+When a belief system retracts into fewer people, possibly due to persecution, followers are less likely to benefit from the social institutions.
+This not only tests your followers' devotion, but also tests the value that your belief system has to offer if it manages to sustain itself through times like these.

-On the other hand, one can design knowledge systems whose operation excels only when there is poor distribution/dispersibility.
+On the other hand, one can design knowledge systems whose operation excels when or only when there is poor distribution and dispersion.
 These systems are very difficult to root out, because like the Furians of Riddick, those who have the knowledge gain power upon its near demise.
-Therefore the economics of these systems create incentives to perpetuate the system when it's on its last legs.
+Therefore the information economics of these systems can create incentives to perpetuate the system when it's on its last legs.

 How does one become familiar with different systems of knowledge and culture perpetuation?
 Like Merlin and the druids of Celt, one accrues